eslint/eslint/README.md

 Despite being slower, we believe that ESLint is fast enough to replace JSHint without causing significant pain.

+### Is ESLint just linting or does it also check style?

+ESLint does both traditional linting (looking for problematic patterns) and style checking (enforcement of conventions).
+You can use it for both.

 ### Who is using ESLint?

 The following projects are using ESLint to validate their JavaScript: